MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/quarantine-orders.md

 This topic describes how to use quarantine orders to block inventory.

-Quarantine orders enable you to block inventory.
+Quarantine orders let you block inventory.
 For example, you might want to quarantine items for quality control reasons.
 Inventory that has been quarantined is transferred to a quarantine warehouse.

 > [!NOTE]
-> If you're using advanced warehouse management processes (in Warehouse management), quarantine order processing is only used for return sales orders.
+> If you're using advanced warehouse management processes (in Warehouse management), quarantine order processing is used only for return sales orders.

 ## Quarantine on-hand inventory items

-When you quarantine items, you can either create the quarantine orders manually or set up the system to create the quarantine orders automatically during inbound processing.
+When you quarantine items, you can either manually create the quarantine orders or set up the system to automatically create them during inbound processing.

-To create quarantine orders automatically:
+To set up the system to automatically generate quarantine orders, follow these steps.

-1. Go to **Inventory management > Setup > Inventory > Item model groups**
+1. Go to **Inventory management \> Setup \> Inventory \> Item model groups**.
-1. Select a relevant model group from the list pane or create a new one.
+1. Select a relevant model group in the list pane, or create a new model group.
-1. Expand the **Inventory policies** FastTab and select the **Quarantine management** check box.
+1. On the **Inventory policies** FastTab, select the **Quarantine management** check box.
 1. Close the page.
-1. Specify a default quarantine warehouse in the **Quarantine warehouse** field for the receiving warehouses.
+1. In the **Quarantine warehouse** field for the receiving warehouses, specify a default quarantine warehouse.

-When any item that belongs to a model group where **Quarantine management** is enabled is registered as received at the warehouse, the system generates a quarantine order for it, which instructs workers to move the item to the quarantine warehouse.
+When an item that is registered as received at the warehouse belongs to a model group where the **Quarantine management** check box is selected, the system generates a quarantine order for it.
+The quarantine order instructs workers to move the item to the quarantine warehouse.

-When you create quarantine orders manually on the **Quarantine orders** page, the item doesn't have to be set up for quarantine management in the associated item model group.
+When you manually create quarantine orders on the **Quarantine orders** page, the item doesn't have to be set up for quarantine management in the associated item model group.
 For this process, you must specify the on-hand inventory that should be quarantined and the quarantine warehouse that should be used.
 You can use the quarantine order statuses to help plan the process.

 ## Quarantine order statuses